A little coding humor, folks:

 var forest = document.querySelectors('.tree');

 See the forest for the trees, get it?
-It’s a running joke that Stackoverflow, a tech help forum, is filled with awful, toxic little babies, but I think we can do better.
+It’s a running joke that Stackoverflow, a tech help forum, is filled with awful, toxic IT guys, but I think we can do better.
 Now that people, including me, are learning code from a non-technical background, there’s a lot of lingo and unwritten rules people just don’t know about.
 The solution shouldn’t be to shun them but help them along in their journey.
 If you’re a level 99 python wizard, then please read this guide from me, an average human learning something new everyday.

 Get the big picture